 One in every 10 fractures occurs in the foot.
 If you’ve experienced trauma or have symptoms that suggest a broken bone in your foot, contact the experienced doctors at Complete Foot and Ankle.
-Dr. Jacob Reinkraut, Dr. Michelle Suh, and Dr. Suneel Basra diagnose and treat foot fractures for people living in Ridgewood or Garfield, New Jersey, and the surrounding areas.
+Dr. Jacob Reinkraut, Dr. Michelle Suh; and Danny Gomez, DPM, FACFAS, diagnose and treat foot fractures for people living in Ridgewood or Newark, New Jersey, and the surrounding areas.
 If you suspect broken bones, call the office immediately for diagnosis and treatment.

 Many of the bones of the foot are quite tiny and vulnerable to fracture.
 You usually experience a break when you crush, bend, stretch, or twist a bone out of its typical movement pattern.
 Kicking a hard object, landing from a fall, or twisting or spraining an ankle can all lead to a foot fracture.